magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/adding-new-content-type.md

 });
 ```

-You can also specify `content_component` if you want to do additional modifications to observables used in master format templates.
+You can also specify `content_component` if you want to do modifications to observables used in master format templates.

 ## Config